Input queue: Operating system

 In operating systems, processes are loaded into memory, and wait for their turn to be executed by the central processing unit (CPU).
 CPU scheduling manages process states and decides when a process will be executed next by using the input queue.

-First-Come, First-out
+First-in, First-out

-First-Come, First-out processes are taken out from the queue in consecutive order that they are put into the queue.
+First-in, First-out processes are taken out from the queue in consecutive order that they are put into the queue.
 With this method, every process is treated equally.
 If there are two processes of different priority and the lower priority process enters the queue first, it will be executed first.
 This approach may not be ideal if different processes have different priorities, especially if the processes are long running.

 Shortest remaining time

 The shortest remaining time method tries to predict the processing time of developments and places them into the queue from the smallest to largest processing time.
 This method estimates and predicts based on prior history records.
 In term, its performance is not stable but better improves process waiting time than First-Come, First-Served.